Emon-ProCoder7/C-sharp/README.md

 ```
 For example,
-    A becomes D,
+    A becomes D
-    B becomes E,
+    B becomes E
-    C becomes F, and
+    C becomes F and
     “attack” becomes “dwwdfn”.
 ```